-The main reason that cancer is so serious is its ability to spread in the body.
-Cancer cells can spread locally by moving into nearby normal tissue.
-Cancer can also spread regionally, to nearby lymph nodes, tissues, or organs.
-And it can spread to distant parts of the body.
-When this happens, it is called metastatic cancer.
-For many types of cancer, it is also called stage IV (four) cancer.
+Cancer that spreads from where it started to a distant part of the body is called metastatic cancer.
+For many types of cancer, it is also called stage IV (4) cancer.
 The process by which cancer cells spread to other parts of the body is called metastasis.

 Metastatic cancer has the same name as the primary cancer.
 For example, breast cancer that spreads to the lung is called metastatic breast cancer, not lung cancer.
 It is treated as stage IV breast cancer, not as lung cancer.

 Sometimes when people are diagnosed with metastatic cancer, doctors cannot tell where it started.
 This type of cancer is called cancer of unknown primary origin, or CUP.
 See the Carcinoma of Unknown Primary page for more information.